 If you want to run a blog for other people to see, then you do not need to install WordPress in your computer.
 If you install WordPress locally in your computer, then the only person who can see the site is you.

 If you want to make your WordPress site available to the internet (rest of the world), then you need to get a web hosting account and install WordPress by using one of the methods we showed above.

 Having that said, if you are really interested in installing WordPress locally on your computer to learn more about theme development, test plugins etc, then we highly encourage you to do so.

 We also have a tutorial on how to move WordPress from local server to a live site.

 How to Install WordPress in your Language

-WordPress is available in numerous languages including but not limited to: Spanish, French, Arabic, Korean, German, Hebrew, Hindi, Japanese, Vietnamese, Chinese (Han), Portuguese, and many others.
+WordPress is available in many languages including English, Spanish, French, Arabic, Korean, German, Hebrew, Hindi, Japanese, Vietnamese, Chinese (Han), Portuguese, and many others.

 How to Install a WordPress Multisite Network

 WordPress comes with multisite functionality built-in.
 The multisite network allows you to create multiple WordPress sites using the same WordPress install.
 It can automatically create new sites on sub-domains or in sub-folders.

 This makes sense for businesses, non-profits, governments with sub-sites for different locations or regions.
 Many educational institutes also use WordPress multisite network to allow students to create their own blogs.